 Year 5 Learning Objectives Key vocabulary

-Autumn 1
+Autum in 1

 History: The Anglo-Saxons To know who the Anglo-Saxons were, and why and when they chose to settle in England.
 (NC - develop a chronologically secure knowledge and understanding of British and world history).
 To discover how the Anglo-Saxons lived using archaeological evidence.
-(NC - understand how our knowledge of the past is constructed from a range of sources). invasion, settle, reconstruction, Dark Ages, pagan, plunder, Scandinavia, grave goods, archaeologist, excavation, function, sceptre, garnet, millefiori, hoard, metal detecting, saga, chronicle, illuminated manuscript, ecclesiastical, conversion, monastery, Old English, proof, evidence, counter argument, decay, excavate, preserved, deduction, interpretation, stratigraphy, classification, cataloguing, strata, shard, site, trench King Ethelbert of Kent Alfred the Great
+(NC - understand how our knowledge of the past is constructed from a range of sources).
+To be able to explain why the Staffordshire Hoard was so significant.
+(NC - construct informed responses that involve thoughtful selection and organisation of relevant historical information).
+To know about some of the key documents related to Anglo-Saxon times and their limitations.
+(NC - address and devise historical questions about change, cause, similarity, difference and significance).
+To produce a valid argument about whether this period deserves to be called a 'Dark Age'.
+(NC - note connections, contrasts and trends over time and construct informed responses that involve thoughtful selection and organisation of relevant historical information).
+To understand what can be discovered about the past from archaeological remains.
+(NC - understand how our knowledge of the past is constructed from a range of sources). invasion, settle, reconstruction, Dark Ages, pagan, plunder, Scandinavia, grave goods, archaeologist, excavation, function, sceptre, garnet, millefiori, hoard, metal detecting, saga, chronicle, illuminated manuscript, ecclesiastical, conversion, monastery, Old English, proof, evidence, counter argument, decay, excavate, preserved, deduction, interpretation, stratigraphy, classification, cataloguing, strata, shard, site, trench King Ethelbert of Kent Alfred the Great National Curriculum Key words : chronologically, periods, change, cause, similarity, difference, significance, construct, development, civilizations, historical, world history, changes, enquiry, timeline.
+NC - Use a wide range of vocabulary and develop the appropriate use of historical terms .